The Latest Newscast

 News

-Parent groups concerned by books in NC school libraries that may not fit their idea of US values.
-Academic experts seek more nuanced approach.
-Tug of war over what books NC schoolchildren can read is a story from Carolina Public Press, an award-winning independent newsroom.
+A state task force is taking a fresh look at licensure for certified midwives that could more closely align North Carolina with other states.
+With home births growing, NC could rethink licensing of certified midwives is a story from Carolina Public Press, an award-winning independent newsroom.
 Our breakthrough journalism shines a light on the critical overlooked and under-reported issues facing North Carolina’s more than 11 million residents.
 Please consider making a contribution to support our journalism.
 Read More

 Read More » -